 A UG can provide the subsidiary with seed capital in the form of a private loan.

-Who is liable in a holding structure?
+Who is liable in a Holding?

 If a liability case arises within a subsidiary, the liability is limited to that subsidiary.
 The corporate veil is only ‘pierced’ (meaning that the liabilities of the subsidiaries become the liabilities of the parent company) if the parent company commits a legal violation (§§ 105 Abs.
 1, 128 Handelsgesetzbuch).
 In such a case, the parent company’s assets will be used to pay the costs of any claims.
 Undercapitalisation of the subsidiary is rarely enough to pierce the corporate veil.